geoff-winner/4_14triangles/README.md

 ###Developers
-Geoff WInner
+Geoff Winner

 ###Date
 April 10, 2015<br />

 ###Description
-Scrabble Score
-Allows users to check Scrabble scores.
+Triangle Finder.
+This application will allow you to enter in 3 sides of a triangle and find out what kind of triangle you have created, or if you have created one at all.

+Using simple math and if statements in Javascript we can quickly find out this information.

-###Copyright (c) 2015 John Franti, Geoff Winner
+###Copyright (c) 2015 Geoff Winner

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal